ajdonnelly/readme-generator/README.md

   these are guidelines;

   Tests
-  this is how you test;
+  these are testing inst;

   Questions
-  My GitHub Profile: git;
+  My GitHub Profile: fein;
   Have Questions?
-Reach out to me at email;
+Reach out to me at efijejime;